-If an expander device supports control of a SATA port selector attached to any of its phys, it shall be capable of generating the SATA PORT SELECTION SIGNAL as shown in figure 59 to cause the attached SATA port selector to select the attached phy as the active phy.
+The SATA PORT SELECTION SIGNAL shown in figure 59 causes the attached SATA port selector to select the attached phy as the active phy (see the SATA-II Port Selector Specification).
 The generated SATA PORT SELECTION SIGNAL shall be composed of 5 COMINIT signals, each starting a specified time interval, T1 or T2 as shown in Figure 59, after the start of the previous COMINIT signal.
 The values of T1 and T2 shall be as shown in Table 1.